CK Travels

 English cottage-style accommodation with views of its award-winning gardens.
 Facilities include an onsite restaurant that serves traditional English breakfast and a luxury afternoon tea on the outdoor terrace.

-Tanah Rata town
+Tanah Rata Town

 The main street in Tanah Rata

-Brinchang town
+Brinchang Town

-Brinchang is the other main town in the Cameron Highlands and is a 10 minute drive north of Tanah Rata.
-If you happen to be visiting on a weekend then check out the night markets held every Friday and Saturday night.
+If you happen to be visiting on a weekend then check out the Brinchang night market (‘Pasar Malam’) held every Friday and Saturday night.
 You’ll find stalls selling local produce, street food and souvenirs.

 No visit to Cameron Highlands is complete without visiting a tea plantation.
 Most of the tea estates are owned by BOH which is the largest black tea manufacturer in Malaysia, and the most impressive one is the BOH Sungai Palas Tea Centre.

-We visited Sungai Palas Boh Tea Estate as part of our group day tour.
-BOH is located 15 minutes north of Tanah Rata and their plantation spans over 465 hectares.
 You can enjoy a cuppa on the outdoor terrace with stunning panoramic views of the tea fields, take a tour around their factory, view an exhibition of BOH’s history or browse the gift shop where you can buy some BOH teas to take back home.
-The estate is open to the public Tuesday – Sunday.

 Other tea plantations you can visit if you have time include Bharat Tea Plantations and Cameron Valley Tea Houses 1 and 2.

-Visit a strawberry farm
+Visit a Cameron Highlands strawberry farm

-Because of the cooler climate, the Cameron Highlands is the centre of strawberry production in Malaysia.
-There are many strawberry farms located in the area and most will allow you to pick your own and charge you according to the weight.
 Alternatively you can purchase a punnet of them for a set price, along with jars of strawberry jam, strawberry ice cream and strawberry juice.

 Butterfly Garden

-The Butterfly Garden is one of the most popular attractions in Cameron Highlands and a great thing to do if visiting with kids.
-You get to see large and colourful butterflies up close in a landscaped conservatory filled with flowers and greenery.
-There is also a mini zoo and flower garden on-site which are not really worth visiting.
+The Butterfly Garden is one of the most popular attractions in Cameron Highlands and a great thing to do if visiting with kids or flora and fauna fans.

-There are 14 different colour-coded hiking trails with various levels of difficulty that either start or end in Tanah Rata town.
 Most of the trails will take you through tea plantations, past waterfalls and offer incredible panoramic views of the Titiwangsa Mountains.

-Because of the frequent rain, some of the routes can be closed because the trail is prone to landslides so check with the staff at your hotel or guesthouse.
-Most of the trails can be walked independently but the more difficult ones can be steep and poorly maintained, and there have also been accounts of robberies reported, so for safety reasons we would recommend doing a hike on a guided tour >
+Most of the Cameron Highland jungle trails can be walked independently but the more difficult ones can be steep and poorly maintained, and there have also been accounts of robberies reported, so for safety reasons we would recommend doing a hike on a guided tour >

 Before you set off on a hike make sure to pack water, sturdy shoes, a waterproof jacket, insect repellent, hat and sunscreen.
 Also download the app Maps Me if hiking independently as mobile phone reception can be poor.